dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-28-bottom-and-top-types/index.md

 type T1 = Exclude<"a" | "b" | "c", "a" | "b">; // Result: 'c'
 ```

-The `Exclude` built-in utility type in TypeScript will filter out any types in T that extend U. Any type in T that matches U will evaluate to never and effectively be removed from the union.
+The `Exclude` built-in utility type in TypeScript will filter out any types in `T` that extend `U`.
+Any type in `T` that matches `U` will evaluate to `never` and effectively be removed from the union.

 One interesting case is the `IsNever` type below: